New saline training centre in Bangladesh

 The massive influx of Rohingya refugees has exacerbated the vulnerabilities of the host communities (HC).
 Sometimes Rohingya now ...

-Sustained opportunities for nutrition governance project aims to to improve maternal and child nutrition.
-This is five year ...
+Sustained opportunities for nutrition governance project aims to improve maternal and child nutrition.
+This is a five-year-long project ...